 California is one of the states where cremation rates are higher [7 out of 10 Californians choose cremation].
 This generally means that you can arrange a cremation at a lesser cost than in many other states.
 California is one of only 2 states where ‘direct disposers’ are licensed.

-If the cost of a cremation is important to you, then you may wish to check with DFS Memorials.
-This is a network of family-owned, low-cost funeral and cremation providers, with several locations throughout California, who all offer affordable prices for direct cremation and/or a traditional funeral.
+If the cost of a cremation is important to you, you may wish to check with DFS Memorials.
+This low-cost funeral and cremation provider network has several locations throughout California.
+They all offer affordable prices for direct cremation and/or a traditional funeral.

 By law, all funeral establishments MUST quote prices over the telephone and provide you with a General Price List (GPL) when you make an inquiry.